ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 The following figure shows what the index view template when rendered and sent to the browser.
-If you are using `nodemon` you may have noticed that your browser refreshed when you saved your changes.
+If you are using `nodemon` you may have noticed that your browser refreshed when you saved your changes, and your app should look like Figure 18.

 ![uploadimageview](https://cloud.githubusercontent.com/assets/19173079/24822932/f087e44e-1bbe-11e7-9349-93ff489eeb36.jpg)
 {: caption="Figure 18.
 Your updated web app using templates and views for displays" caption-side="top"}

-In Example 16, our view templates share HTML code between the &lt;head&gt;...&lt;/head&gt; tags, so we placed it into a separate include template (see figure below).
+In Example 16, our view templates share HTML code between the &lt;head&gt;...&lt;/head&gt; tags, so we placed it into a separate include template (see Example 16).
 This template (head-inc.ejs) contains a scriptlet&mdash;a binding for a JavaScript variable&mdash;for the page title on line 1.
 The `title` variable is set in `app.js`, and passed in as data for our view template in the line below that.
 Otherwise, we are simply using some CDN addresses